Glossary_of_terminology

 Ipe: Known by the scientific term Tabebuia spp., Lapacho group, Ipe is one of the hardest, strongest and most versatile hardwoods on earth.
 Sometimes referred to as Brazilian Walnut, Ipe is prized for its high density, incredible fiber strength, superior hardness, scratch resistance, decay resistance, natural slip resistance, fire resistance and imperviousness to most insects.
 Ipe is commonly selected for boardwalks, bridges, piers, decks, docks, walkways, rainscreen siding and more.

 Janka scale: A measurement of hardness of a wood species that measures the amount of pressure required to embed a .4444” inch diameter steel ball, half of its width into a piece of wood.
 This so-called “high heel test” was established so an accurate gauge could be used to measure flooring and other materials for suitable usages.
 Oak flooring has a Janka hardness of 980 and is considered an appropriate species for wood flooring.
-High density hardwood species like Ipe, Cumaru, Machiche, Garapa and others are up to three times harder than oak.
+High density hardwood species like Ipe, Cumaru, Machiche, Garapa, Jatoba, Massaranduba, and others are up to three times harder than oak.
 That’s why many of these species are selected for high traffic areas such as boardwalks, walkways, bridges and more.

 Kerfs: Slots that can be routed into a board for any number of purposes, typically to receive some type of fastener.
 Cutting kerfs into the edge of decking boards is the most common way to install hidden fasteners.

-Life Cycle Cost: Defined as the total cost of building, operating, maintaining and disposing of an asset or structure over its lifetime.
-Owners and architects are concerned with the overall lifetime of their design and also analyze the overall cost per year.
+Life Cycle Cost: Defined as the total cost of building, operating, maintaining, and disposing of an asset or structure over its lifetime.
+Owners and architects are concerned with the overall lifetime of their design and will also analyze the overall cost per year.

 Lonchocarpus castilloi: Scientific name for Machiche high density hardwood tree.
 (See Machiche)

-Machiche: Common name for the high density hardwood species with the scientific name Lonchocarpus castilloi.
+Machiche: Common name for the high-density hardwood species with the scientific name Lonchocarpus castilloi.
 This species has beautiful chocolaty brown colors and moderate graining, sometimes exhibiting tropical striping and exotic figuring.
 Machiche is a beautiful, sustainably harvested and is used for decking, outdoor furniture, rainscreen siding and more.

 Mataverde®: The registered trade name for many high quality, high density hardwood decking, lumber and siding species.
-Mataverde means green forest in Portuguese.
+Mataverde means “green forest” in Portuguese.
 All Mataverde hardwood species are harvested in an eco-friendly manner including FSC and IBAMA/SEMA sustainable yield forestry guidelines.
 Mataverde has developed its own grading standards to ensure consistently high quality materials.
 Mataverde Ipe, Cumaru, Garapa and Machiche Decking species are covered by a 25 year limited warranty against decay and insects.

 Mill marks: Any imperfections or blemishes left on the surface of wood from the planing process.
 (See ‘chatter marks’)